jdede/inet-showcases/_docs/wireless/sensornetwork/index.md

 `most of the configuration is done in the General config, the mac type is selected in the individual configs for the macs`

-The MAC-specific settings are set in the configs for the individual MACs.
-Here are the configurations:
+The MAC-specific settings are set in the configs for the individual MACs:

 <pre class="include" src="omnetpp.ini" from="SensorNetwork2BMacWarehouse" upto="reservedMobileSlots"></pre>